Duz you need somebuddy who can

 - John and Debbie C., Chalfonte PA

 Everyone here is highly experienced and professional.
 We’re vet-recommended and committed to using humane training methods based in modern behavioral science.
-We have 2 full-time staff members (Leigh Siegfried and Michaela Greif) and 3 part-time staff members (Matt Schimsky, Ingrid Faber and Jessie Kuhns).
-Together we've worked with many, many dogs—including 11 of the Michael Vick pit bulls.
+Our trainers are Leigh Siegfried, Ingrid Faber and Matt Schimsky.
+Our operations manager is Kena Roth.
+Together we've worked with many, many dogs including challenging cases.
+Leigh even worked with 11 of the pit bulls rescued from Michael Vick.

-We’re proud to be CPDT-KA certified (or for some newer part-time staff, pursuing certification).
+We’re proud to be CPDT-KA certified.
 It’s the only internationally recognized dog training credential — achieved by just over 2,000 dog pros worldwide.
 It’s like the “bar exam” for trainers.

 CPDT requires hands-on experience as well as a written test and continuing education.
 To maintain our certification we must commit to 36 CEUs (Continuing Education Units) every 3 years.
 We're such dog nerds that we'd do that anyway and always exceed the required hours.